AlexEne/raytracing-rs/README.md

 # raytracing-rs

-Done after "Raytracing in one weekend" book on a 11h plane ride to GDC.
+Done after "Raytracing in one weekend" book.
-Powered by coffee and plane snacks.

 Build and run with:
 ```cargo run --release```